zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{bmatrix}.
 $$

 Let us apply the cylindrical parameterization introduced in Eqn.
-22.11 to the \\(xyz\\) coordinates:
+22.11 to the \\(xyz\\) coordinate system:

 $$ \tag{23.7}
 \bm{r'} =